Cancel anytime

 Volatility

-SBB exhibits high volatility due to its inverse nature and the inherent volatility of small-cap stocks.
+SBB exhibits high volatility due to its inverse nature and the inherent volatility of the small-cap market.
+The daily reset feature can lead to significant deviations from the inverse of the S&P SmallCap 600 Index's return over longer holding periods.

 Market Risk